WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 ### getBlockInsertionPoint

-Returns the insertion point, the index at which the new inserted block would be placed.
+Returns the location of the insertion cue.
 Defaults to the last index.

 _Parameters_